-(1) Phd position: Federated Learning for Scaling-up Surgical Activity Analysis
+(2) Phd & PostDoc positions: Federated Learning for Scaling-up Surgical Activity Analysis

 We are offering several internship positions / Master’s theses for motivated students interested in contributing to the development of our computer vision system for the operating room.
-Knowledge in computer vision or machine learning is expected.
-If you are interested in doing an internship in one of the areas listed below, please send Nicolas Padoy a short email including a description of your interests and a resume.
+Proficiency in programming and English along with knowledge in computer vision or machine learning are expected.
+If you are interested in doing an internship in an area different from the ones listed below, please send Nicolas Padoy a short email including a description of your interests, curriculum vitae and academic transcripts.
 All positions are funded and have a duration from 5 to 6 months.
 Successful candidates will be hosted within the IHU institute at the University Hospital of Strasbourg.
 He/She will thereby have direct contact with clinicians and also have access to an exceptional research environment.